timohirt/terraform-provider-hetznerdns/README.md

   the record in.

 - `name` - (Required, string) Name of the DNS record to create.
-  Must be a valid domain with top level domain (eg. .de, .com, .io).

 - `value` - (Required, string) The value of the record (eg. 192.168.1.1).